9 Tips For a Fabulous Flower Garden When Transitioning to Fall

 6. Keep Watering Your Fall Garden

-7. Continue Garden Maintenance Through the Autumn Months
+7. Continue Garden Maintenance Through Autumn

 Until next time,